Faculty Bio

 • Collecting cat hair, but not on purpose (I just have cats and wear black)

-• Imagining increasingly elaborate ways I could survive a zombie apocalypse with nothing but sarcasm and snacks
+• Imagining increasingly elaborate ways I could survive a zombie apocalypse with nothing but humor and snacks

 Courses Taught